How Long Do Truck Accident Lawsuits Typically Last in Pennsylvania?

 - Whiplash and other soft tissue injuries

 The type of injury you receive in a commercial vehicle accident is important because your injuries will dictate the amount of compensation you will request in a lawsuit.
 Unlike damage to your vehicle and other personal property, the expenses involved with bodily injuries are not easily pinpointed.
 You may not experience the signs and symptoms of an injury immediately after a trucking accident.
 Additionally, some injuries may have a long-lasting or permanent effect on your body.
 This means you may not be aware of the full extent of your injuries before you file a lawsuit and need help from a truck accident attorney to value your case.

 Who is Liable for Commercial Tractor-Trailer Accidents?

 Liability is an important variable that may affect how long your commercial vehicle accident lawsuit lasts.
-If you are in an accident with a commercial vehicle, there may be various people or companies that could be held responsible for your injuries.
+If you are in an accident with a commercial vehicle, there may be various people or companies that potentially held responsible the injuries.
 Determining who was at fault can stall a case with complex causes.

 The driver of a commercial vehicle can usually be held liable for your injuries.
 Some truck drivers may be less experienced when handling large commercial vehicles, and this inexperience can result in serious accidents.
 Driver error is one of the most common causes of truck accidents.